hiveeyes/documentation/doc/source/index.rst

 **********
 Components
 **********

-Read more about the hardware and software components used at :ref:`hiveeyes-foundation`.
+All hardware and software components are developed completely in the open, so you are always free to build and operate your own monitoring infrastructure based on these technologies.

-As everything is completely in the open, you are free to operate your own monitoring infrastructure based on these components.
+About technologies, standards, protocols and software components in use.
-However, we also operate a hosted :ref:`hiveeyes-platform` giving you an instant-on experience for data collection and visualization.
+We are standing on the shoulders of giants.

 Hardware
 ========